Mattral/SQLInjection_detection_with_Random-Forest/README.md

 ## Overview

 Simple demo project.
-This project implements a real-time SQL injection detection system using random forest algorithms.
+This project implements a real-time SQL injection detection system using random forest algorithm.
 A trained machine learning model will predicts whether an SQL query is safe or potentially malicious.

 ## Setup